5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(SSDT-PLUG)/README.md

 # Enabling CPU Power Management (`SSDT-PLUG`)

 ## Description
 Enables `X86PlatformPlugin` to implement XCPM CPU Power Management on 4th Gen Intel Core CPUs and newer.
-AMD CPUs require [**SSDT-CPUR.aml**](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-CPUR.aml) instead.
+AMD CPUs require [**SSDT-CPUR.aml**](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-CPUR.aml) and Intel Alderlake need `SSDT-PLUG-ALT.aml`.

 ## Patching method 1: automated, using SSDTTime
 The manual patchinf method described below is outdated, since the patching process can now be automated using **SSDTTime** which can generate the following SSDTs based on analyzing your system's `DSDT`: